 - Barter Foundation, Inc. — Established to create and secure the future for all children.
 To restore self-respect and respect for others.
 To encourage and support their dreams

 Medical facilities, rehabilitation centers, nursing homes, and medical professionals, regardless of their training and dedication, make mistakes occasionally.
 When malpractice occurs, people are harmed, sometimes fatally.
 When nursing homes make hiring mistakes, or when caregivers become fatigued or distracted, people can also be harmed.
-If you or a loved one is hurt or harmed by a medical practitioner’s mistake or negligence, or harmed by nursing home abuse or neglect, you want justice, and we are here to help you obtain justice and a fair and appropriate financial settlement for the hurts and harms endured.
+If you or a loved one is hurt or harmed by a medical practitioner’s mistake or negligence, or harmed by nursing home abuse or neglect, you want justice, our outstanding legal team is ready to help you obtain justice and a fair and appropriate financial settlement for the hurts and harms endured.

 Attractions and Activities in Washington County